asmuth/clip/manual/architecture.md

 bounding box of their parent element.
 Note that the placement process assumes that an absolute document size is already known.

-Let's first consider the simple case where the element tree has a depth of one, i.e. it contains the virtual root node and a list of sibling elements which descend from the root node.

-The initial parent bounding box is by definition set to the size of the screen.
-To find the bounding boxes for the elements, we first consider all children that have requested BLOCK placement.
-For each element, we reserve a sub-region of the current parent bounding box for the element and then remove the sub-region from the parent bounding box.
-This is done in the order in which the block elements were defined.

-Once we have placed all BLOCK elements using this method, we simply copy the remaining parent bounding box to children that have requested `LAYER` placement.

-In other words:
-  - Initialize the parent bounding box to the size of the parent element
-  - For each element with block placement, subtract the element box from the parent bounding box
-  - Once all block elements are placed, assign the remaining parent bounding box to all layer elements.

-This process continues recursively for nested elements (i.e. elements that have children).
-Note that while each element has to respect the layout rules described above when placing its children it is free to use any parent bounding that is a sub-region of it's own bounding box.
-It is also allowed to use a different parent bounding box for each child element.
-This is required to implement layout container elements such as `grid` or `legend`.

 ### Finding the document size

 Illustrations usually have a fixed desired output size, so in most cases the document size is simply defined by the user.

 FIXME: describe how we come up with auto width/height

-### Alignment with the inner bounding box

 ### Difference to CSS